Viability of Boosted Light Dark Matter in a Two-Component Scenario: Dark Matter: Relic density Aspects

 In Fig.~\ref{fig:scalar-DM} we present the phenomenology of a scalar DM.
 In these plots, a single component Boltzmann Equation is solved for individual scalar DM $\phi_3$, to obtain the timeline and nature of freeze-out phenomenon for $\phi_3$.
 The left panel of Fig.~\ref{fig:scalar-DM} is drawn for different values of $m_{\phi_3}$, with other model parameters being fixed to particular benchmark values.
 We obtain the freeze-out phenomenon around $x \sim 15-20$, with the largest x obtained for a scalar dark matter mass $m_{\phi_3} \approx 10 ~$MeV.
 This is a sign of a relatively late freeze-out which happens due to enhanced annihilation, dominantly aided due to the DM mass being around the H-resonant region.

-The the right panel of Fig.~\ref{fig:scalar-DM}, scalar DM relic density is shown with its variation as a function of scalar DM mass.
-The DM annihilation is enhanced by resonant $H$ mediated processes, leading to a resonant drop at $m_{\phi_3} \sim m_H/2$ in the relic density variation.
-The allowed relic density region is in the vicinity of $m_{\phi_3} \sim 10$~MeV for $m_H = 20~$MeV.
-Relic density dip does not get much broader even as the resonant relic drop is followed by the onset of new t-channel $\phi_3 \phi_3 \to H H$ annihilation around $m_{\phi_3} \sim m_H$.
-Once these two annihilation processes continue to contribute with no new annihilation channels contributing anything significant, the relic density gradually increases with DM mass.
-The red band shows the 3$\sigma$ limit obtained from the experimentally measured of the relic density by the Planck collaboration \cite{Planck:2015fie}.
+{The right panel of Fig.~\ref{fig:scalar-DM} illustrates the variation of the scalar DM relic density as a function of the DM mass $m_{\phi_3}$.
+Due to the small values of the Yukawa coupling ($y_{\nu}$) and the vev ($v_2$), the dominant $H$ mediated annihilation channel $\phi_3 \phi_3 \to N_R \nu_L$, produces suppressed cross-section; leads to over-abundant relic density even at the vicinity of the resonance $m_{\phi_3} \simeq m_H/2 = 10$ MeV.
+However, at the exact resonance, the annihilation cross-section is significantly enhanced, leading to a sharp drop in the relic density, aligning with the experimentally observed relic abundance.\\ Beyond the resonance, the relic density remains large until a second sharp drop occurs around $m_{\phi_3} \sim m_H = 20$ MeV.
+This drop marks the opening of the t-channel annihilation process $\phi_3 \phi_3 \to H H$, which plays a crucial role in reducing the relic density.
+This annihilation channel provides an efficient depletion mechanism and helps to evade over-abundance constraints, thereby salvaging the viability of the model.
+For $m_{\phi_3}>m_H$, no additional significant annihilation channels contribute, and the relic density gradually increases with increasing DM mass $m_{\phi_3}$ or the increasing center-of-mass energy $s=4 m_{\phi_3}^2$.
+The red band shows the 3$\sigma$ limit obtained from the experimentally measured of the relic density by the Planck collaboration \cite{Planck:2015fie}. }

-In Fig.~\ref{fig:scalar-DM} (right), the scalar DM mass $m_{\phi_3}\approx 100$~MeV produces the correct relic density according to the measurements.
-The resonance drop is due the $H$ mediated $s$ channel diagrams in the $\phi_3$ annihilation.
-Below 100 MeV, for most of the lower $m_{\phi_3}$ values relic density is under-abundant, while for DM masses higher than $m_{\phi_3}\approx 100~{\rm MeV}$ provide over abundant relic.

-From Eq.~\ref{eq:4.11}, following a non-relativistic approach for a heavy mass DM, the $\langle \sigma v \rangle$ is not a function of $x$.
+Following a non-relativistic approach for the heavier DM, the $\langle \sigma v \rangle$ is not a function of $x$.
 Therefore, the relic density expression for the fermionic DM becomes,

 Using this, Eq.~\ref{eq:4.9} and Eq.~\ref{eq:4.11} are followed here to plot freeze-out diagrams and to find the relic density for the fermionic DM $\chi_1$ in Fig.~\ref{fig:fermion-DM}.